Using the Simplified Method to Calculate ITCs and ITRs

 This amount must also include, where applicable:

-- reimbursements for taxable expenses incurred by employees, partners or volunteers;
+- reimbursements for expenses incurred by employees, partners or volunteers in connection with taxable supplies

-- the portion of the cost of a good or a service that became payable after the effective date of the election to use the simplified method;
+- the portion of the cost of property or a service that became payable after the effective date of the election to use the simplified method

-- interest or penalties relating to a late payment for a taxable good or service;
+- interest and penalties relating to a late payment for property or a service whose sale is taxable

 However, do not include the following amounts:

-- amounts paid to acquire exempt or zero-rated goods or services;
+- amounts paid for the exempt or zero-rated purchase of property or services

-- imports that are not subject to GST under the GST system, and property brought into Québec that is not subject to QST under the QST system;
+- imports that are not subject to GST/HST under the GST/HST system, and property brought into Québec that is not subject to QST under the QST system

-- purchases to supply exempt goods or services;
+- purchases made to make exempt supplies of property or services

-- goods or services purchased for personal use;
+- property or services purchased for personal use

-- under the GST system, payments of refundable provincial sales taxes, such as the QST;
+- under the GST/HST system, payments of refundable provincial sales taxes, such as the QST

 Step 2